-- Error: Pursuing your own agenda - Board members only have authority when acting with the board, not as individuals. - In giving direction to the administration, the board must act as one body. - Speak to the superintendent with one voice, which is the majority on any one issue. - The superintendent cannot and should not have to pursue five agendas. - Do not undermine the board majority decision or the administration's attempts to implement.
+- Board members only have authority when acting with the board, not as individuals. - In giving direction to the administration, the board must act as one body. - Speak to the superintendent with one voice, which is the majority on any one issue. - The superintendent cannot and should not have to pursue five agendas. - Do not undermine the board majority decision or the administration's attempts to implement.